ISISComputingGroup/ibex_user_manual/doc/introduction/What-Is-IBEX.rst

 Introduction to genie_python
 ------------------------------------------------

-A full reference to genie_python is available here: http://shadow.nd.rl.ac.uk/genie_python/sphinx/genie_python.html.
+A full reference to genie_python is available `on github <https://isiscomputinggroup.github.io/genie/genie_python>`_ or internally `on shadow <http://shadow.nd.rl.ac.uk/genie_python/sphinx/genie_python.html>`_.

 Previous Instrument Control at ISIS
 ------------------------------------------------
-You can find out more about the previous control system, SECI, and how it relates to IBEX here: https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Previous-Instrument-Control-at-ISIS-%E2%80%90-SECI
+You can find out more about the previous control system, SECI, and how it relates to IBEX :doc:`here<../obsolete/Previous-Instrument-Control-at-ISIS-‐-SECI>`.